KondakovArtem/atlassian-webresource-webpack-plugin/README.md

 statement will be replaced in the webpack output, and an appropriate web-resource `<dependency>` will be added to the generated web-resource.

+### `watch` (Optional)
+Activates "watch-mode".
+This must be run in conjuction with webpack-dev-server.
+Instead of writing to file this will only once write out xml-descriptors redirecting requests to the webpack-dev-server.
+In order for this to run webpacks "options.output.publicPath" must point to the webpack-dev-server. (e.g. http://localhost:9000)

 ### `__testGlobs__` (Optional) (Deprecated)

 When provided, the Webpack compilation will generate `<resource type="qunit"/>` entries for each test file